-Don’t let Australia’s rising gas prices get the better of you – with a little comparison, you can find the right gas plan for your needs and budget.
+Don’t let gas prices in Australia get the better of you.
+With some simple plan comparing, and a better understanding of how to regulate your energy use, you can find a gas plan which suits your needs and budget.

 How much are you paying for gas?

-- The daily supply charge.
-Also known as the service or fixed charge, this is the cost of supplying gas to your property.
-You will incur a supply charge even if you are away and not using any gas.
+- The daily supply charge: this is the cost of supplying gas to your property.
+You will incur a supply charge even during periods you’re not using any gas.

-- The usage charge.
-This can also be called the consumption or variable charge and is the gas you use.
-It will appear on your bill in cents per megajoule (c/MJ) for gas.
+- The usage charge: this describes the gas you use.
+It will appear on your bill in cents per megajoule (c/MJ).

-Having this information handy will help you make an informed choice on the best gas plans for your needs and budget.
+Having this information handy will help you make an informed decision when selecting a gas plan.

 What to look for when comparing gas plans

-- Bill smoothing.
-Does the provider allow you to spread the estimated cost of your energy bills for the next year across equal monthly, fortnightly or weekly instalments?
+- Bill smoothing: Does the provider allow you to spread the estimated cost of your energy bills for the next year equally across weekly, fortnightly, or monthly installments?

-- Fees and charges.
-What, if any, are the late fees, establishment fees or paper bill fees?
-Will you be charged if you exit early or move house?
+- Fees and charges: Do late fees, establishment fees or paper bill fees apply?
+Will you be charged an exit fee if you choose to switch providers or move house?